|

 cpp_result provides two macros to simplify error propagation in functions returning Result types:

-(which must return a Result).
+TRY(expr): Evaluates expr (which must return a Result).
 If it is an error, returns the error from the current function.
-Otherwise, yields the value.TRYL(name, expr)
+Otherwise, yields the value.TRY_ASSIGN(name, expr): Like TRY, but binds the unwrapped value to the variable name.These macros mimic Rust's ? operator for early returns on error.

 Example usage: